Keerthanamurugesan2001/mariadb-performance-schema-docker-transactions/README.md

 # mariadb-performance-schema-docker-transactions
 To get the transaction list in mariadb with performance schema in docker container

+## Performance_schema
+The Performance Schema is a feature for monitoring MySQL server performance.
+It collects performance data and provides a way to inspect and analyze the server's performance.
+The data collected can include information about queries, memory usage, IO operations, and more.

+### Key Components
+The Performance Schema includes several key components, such as consumers, instruments, and setup tables:

+**Consumers**: These are mechanisms that store collected performance data.
+Examples include events_statements_current, events_statements_history, and events_statements_history_long.

+**Instruments**: These are points within the server code where performance data is collected.
+Instruments can be enabled or disabled.

+**Setup Tables**: These tables allow you to configure which instruments and consumers are active.

 ### To enable performance_schema

 ```